dnslink-std/js/README.md

                           servers in the dns-query docs: [1]
     --debug, -d           Render log output to stderr in the specified format.
     --key, -k             Only render one particular dnslink key.
+    --first               Only render the first of the defined dnslink key.
     --non-recursive, -nr  Lookup recursive dnslink entries.

     [1]: https://github.com/martinheidegger/dns-query#string-endpoints